Iowans ask governor to veto nuclear study bill

 The Iowa Sierra Club reports that 330 Iowans have asked Gov. Chet Culver to veto a bill that would allow utilities to charge customers for a feasibility study on future nuclear plants in the state.

 MidAmerican Energy wants to charge its customers $15 million to examine the achievability of constructing a new nuclear power plant in Iowa.
-HF2399 provides changes in the law that governs the Iowa Utilities Board’s rules for determining electricity rates, setting the stage for MidAmerican Energy – and other utilities – to pay for costs associated with studying and planning a new facility, including one that could transition away from coal before construction begins.
+HF2399 provides changes in funding requirements in the law that governs the Iowa Utilities Board’s rules for determining electricity rates, setting the stage for MidAmerican Energy – and other utilities – to pay for costs associated with studying and planning a new facility, including one that could transition away from coal before construction begins.

 “I understand moving toward energy independence, but this is reckless,” wrote Jo Ann McNiel of Cedar Rapids.
 This kind of investment needs to go into truly sustainable energy that doesn’t produce toxic waste.”